Counting steps for health? Here's how many you really need

 "What you're seeing is the more energy expenditure that you consume with physical activity, the greater benefit you get," he says.

-And because the point is to get physical activity – and expend energy – it doesn't have to be just steps.
-Kraus says you can translate one mile of walking into one fifth of a mile swimming, or five miles cycling.
+And because the point is to get physical activity — and expend energy — it doesn't have to be just steps.
+Kraus says you can translate 1 mile of walking into one-fifth of a mile of swimming or 5 miles of cycling.

-Melody Ding at the University of Sydney says she likes to think of movement in the same way as diet.
+Ding, at the University of Sydney, says she likes to think of movement in the same way as diet.

 "Just like we need a balanced, healthy diet, it's important for us to have balanced physical activity, training throughout the week as well," she says.